bcgov/entity/rfcs/rfc-sharing-jwt-between-apps.md

 I am unable to find much drawbacks with the solution as such.But any XSS vulnerabilities in one of these sites will lead to the solution to be vulnerable as well.So prevention of XSS and other security scans is pretty important.

+_If the application ends up in single domain , this solution becomes obsolete since token will be available across all applications because of single domain_

 # Alternatives